Skip to content

 Instead we register variables in separate files using the ref or reactive methods from the new vue package.
 Those variables will be reactive across all your project.
 You can see related examples in ./src/composition/state

 Also, to reduce component size and allow easy code reusability, code logic is split into Composable functions.
-Those functions create a scoped state (usefull for a reusable dropdown, for instance).
+Those functions create a scoped state (useful for a reusable dropdown, for instance).
 You can see related examples in ./src/composition/use

 TIP